internetstandards/Internet.nl/documentation/Customize.md

 You need to translate all the strings in `main.po`.

-To add a new meny entry for the new language, you also need to update the file
+To add a new meny entry for the new language:

-`internet.nl/settings.py`

-and to have the webserver correctly route the traffic to the newly created language and correctly create the LE certificates the

-`webserver/nginx_templates/app.conf.template`
+* add the language to `internet.nl/settings.py`
+* update `webserver/nginx_templates/app.conf.template` to include the language
+* update `docker/webserver/certbot.sh` to request LE certs for the new subdomain

-needs to be updated according in various places.
-This also presumes you have the corresponding DNS entries already created, such as
+This presumes you
+have the corresponding DNS entries already created, such as

 ```